-If you are looking for the information on how to connect IP camera to the computer without a router, don't look any further because I have the solution for you just right here.
+If you are looking for the information on how to connect IP camera computer without a router, don't look any further because I have the solution for you just right here.
 Just keep reading...

 The picture below shows the final installation.
 You will get ther in a while...